Stripe’s Stacie Faggioli on How to Structure Your Financial Organization

 I had a fascinating finance professor in college who spent a few years on Wall Street, and he really brought the topic to life for us.
 After college I started off my career in investment banking and then moved on to private equity.
 After a few years on Wall Street, I really wanted to drive business decisions.
 So I jumped at the opportunity to join Dropbox in 2012.

-What are some trends
+What are some trends on how companies grow their financial organization?
+[1:00]

-Every finance organization is going to start with an accounting or a bookkeeping function, and then you build on top of that over time.
+Every finance organization is going to start with an accounting or a bookkeeping function, then you build on top of that over time.
 Depending on the type of business you’re running, the organization can look quite different.
 A private company with steady growth will look different from a hyper-growth startup.
 You can get quite custom and sophisticated in how you ultimately configure your finance org.

 What does your day-to-day look like?
 [2:21]